Preliminary phase I/II results of ChAdOx1 SARS-CoV-2 vaccine

 The results obtained so far regarding the safety and efficacy of AZD1222 are only preliminary.
 Phase III trials aimed at assessing the vaccine’s efficacy in ethnically diverse populations as well as in older age groups with comorbidities are currently ongoing in Brazil, South Africa, and the UK, and will hopefully yield more conclusive results.

-[The Oxford/AstraZeneca phase I/II clinical trial was also discussed on TWiV 644.]
+[The material in this blog post is also covered in this video.
+The Oxford/AstraZeneca phase I/II clinical trial was also discussed on TWiV 644.]

 2 thoughts on “Preliminary phase I/II results of ChAdOx1 SARS-CoV-2 vaccine”